The University of Edinburgh at COP 26

 Find out how the University of Edinburgh will contribute to COP 26, building on our contributions to previous COPs.

-The University of Edinburgh contributes to annual COPs in three main ways: by presenting research, by observing negotiations, and by analysing the discussions for various audiences.
+The University of Edinburgh contributes to annual COPs in four main ways: by presenting research; through advocacy; by observing negotiations, and by analysing the discussions for various audiences.

 Follow the University's involvement in COP 26 using the hashtag #EdinUniCOP26.

 University of Edinburgh researchers have played a pivotal role in informing global climate change mitigation policy for nearly two decades.
 Among the first to unequivocally demonstrate the link between human-caused greenhouse gas emissions and climate change, their research formed the scientific foundation of the Paris Agreement.

 Our wide array of climate change-related research is also showcased at side-events through research initiatives and collaborations.
 These include enhancing resilience of vulnerable areas and sectors, cutting emissions from fossil fuel combustion and land use change, and climate change interactions with major ecosystems and biomes, such as the oceans.
 For the COP, a significant role for us is to help ensure that the latest relevant research findings are summarised in ways that will support the negotiators to make the bold commitments that are needed.

 Our flagship side event this year is "Green Career Pathways", an event examining the roles of education, training, and employment in delivering a resilient and equitable transition to net zero.

 COP26 Universities Network